denisbeslic/denovopipeline/README.md

 To download the pre-trained models for PointNovo, SMSNet and DeepNovo use following link: https://drive.google.com/drive/folders/1LFmez1yq7eXNTNs7IWhYy9vQpLzD8rLI?usp=sharing

-Move each corressonding model to the resources/ directory of each de novo sequencing tool.
+Move each corresponding model to the resources/ directory of each de novo sequencing tool.
 Move `knapsack.npy` to `resources/PointNovo` and `resources/DeepNovo`.

 ### Format raw data